Notices-On-Factor-Graphs/notices-on-factor-graphs.github.io/materials.md

 Entropy 23(7), 807; 2021
   - _Variational Bayesian inference algorithms as instances of Bethe Free Energy minimization implemented through message passing on factor graphs_.

+## Lecture Notes

+- H.-A. Loeliger, [Model-Based Estimation and
+Signal Analysis with Factor Graphs and State Space Methods](https://doi.org/https://doi.org/10.3929/ethz-c-000785981), Course Lecture Notes, ETH Zurich, 2025
+  - _A selection of concepts, math, and algorithms that are useful for model-based data analysis and signal processing_.

 ## Videos